Alejogb1/job-board/blog-data/how-to-get-a-classification-table-from-multinomial-logistic-regression-with-mblogit.md

 id: "how-to-get-a-classification-table-from-multinomial-logistic-regression-with-mblogit"
 ---

-alright, so you're after a classification table from multinomial logistic regression using `mlogit`. i've been down this road a few times, and it's definitely one of those things that feels simpler in theory than it is in practice sometimes. no worries, it's pretty straightforward once you know the steps.
+, so you're after a classification table from multinomial logistic regression using `mlogit`. i've been down this road a few times, and it's definitely one of those things that feels simpler in theory than it is in practice sometimes. no worries, it's pretty straightforward once you know the steps.

 first off, `mlogit` itself is primarily focused on estimation of parameters. it gives you the coefficients, standard errors, p-values—all the usual statistical output you'd expect, related to the model's estimation process. it doesn't directly spit out a classification table like you'd get from, say, a confusion matrix, you will have to do that after you calculate the probabilities using the model. the basic idea is that you use the model parameters to calculate probabilities for each category, and then assign the observation to the category with the highest probability. from that you construct the table you are after.